blucey/picobrew-z-api/Picobrew Z API.md

 ##### Response

-* Alias:  Appears to always be ZSeries.
+* Alias:  Default is ZSeries, can be renamed by user.
 * IsRegistered:  Appears to always be true.
 * IsUpdated:  If false, indicates that the UpdateAddress will contain a firmware update address.
 * ProgramUri:  Appears to always be null.
 * RegistrationToken:  Appears to always be -1.
 * SessionStats
    * DirtySessionsSinceClean: The number of sessions since the last cleaning cycle.
    * LastSessionType:  The type of the last session.
 (See begin session for known values.)
    * ResumableSessionID:  The ID of the session that was in progress when the machine lost power.
 * TokenExpired:  Appears to always be false.